yi-chen-roger/notes/MOOC/omscs/6200_ios/P3L6_Virtualization.md

 ## 21. Device Virtualization

-For CPus and memory...
+- For CPus and memory...

-- less diversity, ISA-level 'standardization' of interface For devices...
+  - less diversity, ISA-level 'standardization' of interface
+- For devices...
   - high diversity
-- lock of standard specification of device interface and behavior => 3 key models for device virtualization
+  - lack of standard specification of device interface and behavior
+- 3 key models for device virtualization

 ## 22. Passthrough Model

 Approach: VMM-level driver configures device access permissions
-Pros:
+- Pros:
   - VM provided with exclusive access to the device
   - VM can directly access the device (VMM- bypass)
-  Cons:
+- Cons:
   - device sharing difficult
   - VMM must have exact type of device as what VM expects
   - VM migration tricky
   ![](images/2020-04-07-20-38-37.png)

 ## 23. Hypervisor Direct Model